Front matter

 • language_reference relates different translations of the same page/post

-We can use language to retrieve only the pages or posts that have the same language, and language_reference to retrieve only the pages or posts that return the same content translated in different languages (read the sections navigation.html and language-switch.html for more details).
+We can use language to retrieve only the pages or posts in the same language, and language_reference to retrieve only the pages or posts that return the same content translated into different languages (read the sections navigation.html and language-switch.html for more details).

 Pages